natbibi/popcorn/README.md

 4. Add CRUD functions for creating a new user and creating / deleting posts
 5. Add create and delete for comments on Posts and likes on Posts
 6. Add Like and Comment counter for posts
+7. Update schema with fields to match AuthO

 ## Bugs